Price Volume Trend

-- Increasing price accompanied by a decreasing or neutral Price Volume Trend value is a divergence and is indicating that the price movement upward is weak and lacking conviction.
+- Increasing price accompanied by a decreasing or neutral Price Volume Trend value is a divergence and may suggest that the price movement upward is weak and lacking conviction.

-- Decreasing price accompanied by a increasing or neutral Price Volume Trend value is a divergence and is indicating that the price movement downward is weak and lacking conviction.
+- Decreasing price accompanied by a increasing or neutral Price Volume Trend value is a divergence and may suggest that the price movement downward is weak and lacking conviction.

 High #1 to High #2

 Since the Price Volume Trend indicator multiplies positive volume when prices close higher than the previous day's close, the Price Volume Trend indicator could be interpreted as meaning that more volume flowed into High #2 than flowed into High #1.
-More volume interest by buyers at High #2 signaled that the price move higher had significant strength behind it and it probably was going to continue.
+More volume interest by buyers at High #2 signaled that the price move higher had significant strength behind it and it may continue.